Mri-monitoring/Mri-server/README.md

 This project is based on Reportr, the open source dashboard.
 For instructions specific to Reportr, please [see the project homepage](https://github.com/Reportr/dashboard).

 Mri-server constitutes the web-based monitoring portion of Mri.
-When used together with the [Mri-client](https://github.com/Reportr), it allows you to watch the progress of your networks as they train from anywhere, as well as test multiple hyperparameters or architectures at once.
+When used together with the [Mri-app for Caffe](https://github.com/Mri-monitoring/Mri-app) or the [Mri-python-client](https://github.com/Mri-monitoring/Mri-python-client), it allows you to watch the progress of your networks as they train from anywhere, as well as test multiple hyperparameters or architectures at once.

 The project is entirely open source and you can host your own Mri-server instance on your own server or Heroku.